 This ensures that recipients receive the emails at a consistent and convenient time, maximizing the effectiveness of your communication strategy.

 The contact details at the bottom of the email will be your gym's contact details.
-Your logo will show in the top left of the emails.
+Your logo will shown in the top left of the emails.
 These can be edited in the your Gym Settings.
-However the BETA logo in the bottom right will still appear, if you are on the Business Tier and below.
+The BETA logo in the bottom right will still appear, however, if your gym is on BETA’s Business Tier or below.

-To fully customise the branding, and remove the BETA logo on the emails, and have access to full custom styling of the email, please upgrade to the Enterprise Tier.
+To fully customise the branding, remove the BETA logo from the emails, and have access to full custom styling of the email, your gym will need to upgrade to the Enterprise Tier.

-HTML allows you to customise the content of the email to your liking, and to find your brand and styling.
-There are some online tools which can help you get basic formatting, or feel free to take our example above, and fit it to your needs.
-If you are looking for further email customisation, on the Enterprise Tier, you have full control of the code and the styling of the email formatting.
+HTML allows you to customise the content of the email to your liking, and to fit your brand and styling.
+There are some online tools which can help you with basic formatting, or feel free to take our example above, and tailor it to suit your needs.
+If you are looking for further email customisation, you have full control of the code and the styling of the email formatting on the Enterprise Tier.

 Automated transactional emails offer a wide range of benefits for your marketing efforts: